University of Louisville ER

 Summary Primary Indication

-He spends the night in the hospital and is prepared for discharge the following day.
-He is having some mild pain at the right femoral artery catheterization site but not enough to warrant narcotics.
+He spends the next couple of days in the hospital learning about his heart disease and is prepared for discharge on post-procedure day 4.
+He is having some mild pain at the right radial artery catheterization site but not enough to warrant opiates.
 He elects to resume his home ibuprofen as needed.